mendess/secrets-of-the-crab/presentation.md

 // https://doc.rust-lang.org/src/core/ptr/unique.rs.html#37
 pub struct Unique<T: ?Sized> {
     pointer: NonNull<T>,
-    // NOTE: this marker is necessary for dropck to
+    // this marker is necessary for dropck to
     // understand that we logically own a `T`.
     _marker: PhantomData<T>,
 }